prebid/prebid.github.io/dev-docs/modules/ppi.md

 1. Compare values.name to the AUP slotPattern, which may be a regular expression.
 The intention is that values.name corresponds to an actual Ad Server AdUnit name, but this is not necessary.
 1. Call the custom matching function if defined.
 1. If there are multiple matches, choose the first amongst the most specific (any without wildcards).
 Else choose first amongst those that matched with a wildcard.
-1. Flag this AUP as not matchable for other transactions in the auction.
 1. Resolve any MediaType Objects as appropriate and determine sizes.
 1. Create the PBJS AdUnit